 After this, we recommend you make your way back into town for some more exploration by foot.
 This time, head on over to the Queenstown Gardens and take a look around.

 If you aren’t into plants, you can cut straight on through to Lake Wakatipu.
-This is our favourite access point to the lake and is perfect for a late afternoon/evening stroll along the edge of Lake Wakatipu.
+This is our favourite access point to the lake and is perfect for a late afternoon or evening stroll along the edge of Lake Wakatipu.
 Make sure you walk far enough to reach One Mile Car Park (25 minutes) for the ultimate sunset pic over Lake Wakatipu.

 Once the sun has set, and you’ve taken some snaps, make your way back into town for dinner and drinks.
-Again, check out our list of Queenstown eateries, but we do recommend Ferg Burger for dinner then finding a bar nearby for drinks.
-Happy Hours are common at backpacker bars and hostels, so check these out if you’re on a strict budget.
+Again, check out our list of Queenstown restaurants, but we do recommend Ferg Burger for dinner then finding a bar nearby for drinks.
+Happy hours are common at backpacker bars and hostels, so check these out if you’re on a strict budget.

-Quick Tip – Ferg Burger gets super busy.
-You can skip the queues by calling them up, so we highly recommend that you do.
+Another quick tip – Ferg Burger gets super busy.
+You can skip the queues by calling them up to order, so we highly recommend that you do.